teldabank/react-challenge/README.md

 Implement Haus React app with the following requirments:

 - Use this [Mock API](https://react-challenge.getsandbox.com/activities) to get the list of activities data
-- Should be able to differenciate between different activity types
+- Should differenciate between activities by `category`
-- Should be grouped by category
+- Should be grouped by `category`
 - Should be sorted by `start_date` and `state`
 - Should be able to filter activities by `state` and `category`
 - Should be a paginated list, 10 items per page (frontedn pagination)